-Such a change in consumer behavior is only possible when the conditions of production and commercialization are brought to light in a rather precise way.
+Such a change in consumer behavior is only possible when the conditions of production and commercialisation are brought to light in a rather precise way.
 For when consumers understand more about these conditions, they can change their buying habits.
-The view of certain economic networks provides a basis not only for criticizing the consequences of what could be said to be a large-scale adaptation in production, (too) easily qualified as globalization due to its international aspect, but also for starting to imagine alternatives to move away from the uniformization of product lines or control the supply chain management by shortening them.
-Some activist groups are trying to resist the globalization tendencies in practical terms by encouraging the relocalization of certain economic activities, like those in the food supply industry, in order to return certain agricultural production channels to the local level.24
+The view of certain economic networks provides a basis not only for criticising the consequences of what could be said to be a large-scale adaptation in production, (too) easily qualified as globalisation due to its international aspect, but also for starting to imagine alternatives to move away from the uniformisation of product lines or control the supply chain management by shortening them.
+Some activist groups are trying to resist the globalisation tendencies in practical terms by encouraging the relocalisation of certain economic activities, like those in the food supply industry, in order to return certain agricultural production channels to the local level (Hendrickson & Heffernan, 2002; Watts, Ilbery & Maye, 2005).

-As far as consumption is concerned, tracing networks also allows us to reconsider the links between producers and consumers.
+As far as consumption is concerned, tracing networks allows the links between producers and consumers to be reconsidered.
 The next step could even be to strengthen the links between consumers and certain small farmers who have chosen to defend a less productive way of farming.
 This is precisely what the Associations pour le maintien d'une agriculture paysanne (AMAP) in France or the experiences of Community-Supported Agriculture in countries such as the United States are trying to do.
-Organizations like the AMAP are founded on the principle of a consumer-producer partnership.
+12 Organisations like the AMAP are founded on the principle of a consumer-producer partnership.
 The consumer makes a commitment to buy products from the farmer in advance and the farmer is able to sell the products directly to the consumer.
-A set of initiatives have developed along the same lines of produce subscriptions, which can serve as a basis for developing a whole series of potentially motivating questions (food quality, maintaining a local economy, protecting the environment...).
+A set of initiatives have developed along the same lines of produce subscriptions, which can serve as a basis for developing a whole series of potentially motivating questions (food quality, maintaining a local economy, protecting the environment, etc.).
+13